BlueGranite/dogbreeds/lab/admin/README.md

 ![](img/3_SetupCompute.png)

-To create additional compute in the same workspace:
+To create additional computes in the same workspace:

 - Edit the `config.yml` and add your additional compute specifications to the parameter lists.

 - The name of the new compute must be different from the existing computes

 - In Azure CLI, re-run the command `bash newamllabcompute.sh` and the script will then create any computes that don't already exist.

+  Note: The script will skip over any computes that already exist (based on cluster name).

 ### 4. Assigning User Roles

 You may want to configure different user privileges across data stores using [role-based access control](https://docs.microsoft.com/en-us/azure/role-based-access-control/overview#how-rbac-works) (RBAC).
 For example, an administrator may want to control access to storage with personally identifiable information and allow access to only certain members or teams within a workspace.
 The _team lead_ and *data scientist* roles can be assigned using the `assignamlworkspaceroles.sh` script.

+For this setup, a template script `assignamlworkspaceroles.sh` is provided in the script repository.

+- This script assigns one or more users to either the *Team Lead* role or the *Data Scientist* role using parameters specified in the `config.yml` file (editing instructions to customize your compute targets are explained [above](#workspace-parameters)).

 As in creating multiple computes, in the `config.yml` file, list the accounts desired for each role in a comma-separated list.
 Then run in the Azure CLI:

 `bash assignamlworkspaceroles.sh` or `bash assignamlworkspaceroles.sh <YOUR CONFIG FILENAME>.yml`

-Currently, as mentioned above, the only roles assigned by the script are Team Lead and Data Scientist.
+Currently, as mentioned above, the only roles assigned by the script are *Team Lead* and *Data Scientist*.
 In future installments, there will be two types of B.C.
 Administration Roles; one at the subscription level and one at the resource group level.
 The subscription-level admin role will have the ability to request and create more quota.
 The resource group-level admin role will not be able to increase quota but can create clusters.

 ### 5. Additional Considerations for Workspace Design